guotong1988/guotong1988.github.io/research/_posts/2024-01-01-textgen-improved-by-correct.md

 ##### 3.1.1 Generation Accuracy

 In this paper, we do not use BLEU to evaluate the generation results.
 In our scenario, our goal is to determine whether the generated text is available.
-We use human annotation to compute:
+We use human annotation to compute the **available rate**:

 $$ Acc = N_{good} / N_{total} $$